mahdeslami11/Kianasab/README.md

 3- change source code
-import pandas as pd
-import json
-import os

 import glob
-import regex
+import random
+import librosamport numpy as np

 4- conclusion
 This paper proposed a method that allows non-parallel many- to-many VC by using a novel GAN variant called StarGAN.
 Our method, which we call StarGAN-VC, is noteworthy in that it requires no parallel utterances, time alignment procedures for speech generator training, simultaneously learns many-to-many mappings across differ- ent voice attribute domains using a single generator network, is able to generate signals of converted speech quickly enough to allow real-time implementations and requires only several minutes of training examples to generate rea- sonably realistic sounding speech.